KDev-inAugust/React-Practice-Timer/README.md

-# Getting Started with Create React App
+# React Practice Timer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app is a simple practice timer to track progress across multiple tasks or disciplines.

-## Available Scripts
+## Features

 In the project directory, you can run: